yeti/Manticore-ViewManager/README.md

 Here is a list of the most commom intents :

-1. Create a new Activity
+1. Intent to create a new Activity

     ```objc
     // Intent for a  new Activity with only an associated Section